comprobo25/comprobo25.github.io/assignments/final_project.md

 At the end of the project you will assign yourself a grade that indicates how well you think you achieved your goals.
 Along with your grade, you will send us a 2­-3 page narrative reflection that explains your progress towards these goals.
 This reflection should again build upon the document you submitted earlier: include the unmodified phase 1 assignment and add your concluding thoughts at the end.

 For phase 2, please turn in a document that has a section devoted to each learning goal.
-Submit your document <a-no-proxy href="https://olin.instructure.com/courses/143/assignments/1671" > here </a-no-proxy>.
+Submit your document on Canvas.
 The section should have the following subsections:

 * What is the goal?
 [This should already be there from previous phases]
 * What is the assessment plan?
 [This should already be there from previous phases]